Fuse

 Format Reducers

 The format reducers handle web and configuration file types.
 Each strips comments and collapses whitespace in a way appropriate to its syntax.
-They are controlled by two options: --minify-xml-files governs the XML-family reducers and --minify-html-and-razor governs the HTML and Razor reducers; both default to true.
-See the Options reference.
+Minification is on by default for these file types when they appear in scoped context output.

 ReducerExtensionsTransforms